Günter Schabowski: Opening of Berlin Wall

-Later, when asked whether the new regulations also applied to travel between East and West Berlin, Schabowski looked at the text again and discovered that they did.
+Later, when asked whether the new regulations also applied to citizens from West Berlin travelling to the East, Schabowski looked at the text again and discovered that they did.
 When Daniel Johnson of The Daily Telegraph asked what that meant for the Berlin Wall, Schabowski sat frozen before giving a rambling statement about the wall being tied to the larger disarmament question.

 After the press conference, Schabowski sat down for a live interview with NBC's Tom Brokaw.
 When Brokaw asked him if it was indeed true that East Germans could now travel without having to go through a third country, Schabowski replied in broken English that East Germans were "not further forced to leave GDR by transit through another country," and could now "go through the border."
 When Brokaw asked if this meant "freedom of travel," Schabowski replied, "Yes of course," and added that it was not "a question of tourism" but "a permission of leaving GDR."

 The West German public national television channels showed parts of Schabowski's press conference in their main evening news reports at 19:17 on ZDF's heute and at 20:00 on ARD's Tagesschau, which meant that the news was broadcast to nearly all of East Germany as well, where West German television was widely watched.
-The news then spread like wildfire, with news reports continuing to repeat the news throughout the night.
+The news then spread, with news reports continuing to repeat the news throughout the night.

 As the night progressed, thousands of East Berliners began proceeding to the six border crossings along the Berlin Wall and demanded to be let through.
 Live television reported on the gathering people which only increased the numbers of East Berliners coming to the gates.
 The crowds vastly outnumbered the border guards, who tried initially to stall for time.
 However, no one was willing to order deadly force.
 Finally, at 23:30, Stasi Officer Harald Jäger decided to open the gates at the Bornholmer Straße border crossing and to allow people into West Berlin.

 The fall of the Berlin Wall was the key event leading to the end of the East German regime, a state that had been crumbling for many weeks as citizens had been fleeing through intermediate countries surrounding East Germany.
 Indeed, Victor Sebestyen later wrote that when the gates were opened, for all intents and purposes, East Germany "ceased to exist".
 He also wrote that many of Schabowski's colleagues suspected he was either an American or West German agent and could not believe that he had made "a simple cock-up".
 In 2014, his wife claimed that Schabowski had been well aware of the possible consequences of what he said in the press conference.